You never know when you’re going to get those calls. Usually not late at night, but often out of the blue.

 If they didn’t call me back…they were off my list.
 But I made a note in my database, next to their company name or their own name, letting myself know when I called them OR if that number was no longer used.
 That way I had a system of YES they were in biz, or NO, they weren’t.

-And several of them return the call the next morning.
+And several of them returned the call the next morning.
 But one called me back shortly after I left a message for him that night!
 We had a good conversation about what he really loved to do and it just wasn’t about roofs…it was about making large art pieces.

 We often forget that the vendors we use and refer to others, often have other diverse interests.